chriscarrollsmith/modelingmarkets/README.md

 SCRIPTS FOUND IN THIS REPOSITORY

 10yr-yield-forecaster.Rmd - Uses the date and PCE inflation rate to forecast yields on the 10-year US treasury bond, using a multiple regression model.
-Writeup here: https://htmlpreview.github.io/?https://github.com/chriscarrollsmith/wallstreetpettingzoo/blob/main/10yr-yield-forecaster.html.

 C19SectorReturns.R - Charts stock market returns by equal weight S&P 500 sector since the beginning of the Covid-19 pandemic using data from Yahoo Finance.